Homework Help for Students with ADHD: Focus Strategies

 Is ADHD a learning disability?

 ADHD is classified by the DSM-5 as a neurodevelopmental disorder, not a learning disability.
 However, it significantly impacts learning and academic performance, and it commonly co-occurs with specific learning disabilities — approximately 20–30% of individuals with ADHD also have dyslexia, and similar rates have dyscalculia or dysgraphia.
 For the purposes of university accommodations, ADHD qualifies for disability services support at all accredited US and UK universities regardless of whether it technically meets the legal definition of a learning disability.
-The functional impact on academic performance is what determines accommodation eligibility, not the diagnostic classification label.

 How does poor sleep make ADHD homework problems worse?